 Looking for high levels of muscle enzymes: The first type of blood tests look for high levels of muscle enzymes in the blood.
 When the muscles are inflamed they become damaged and break down.
 The enzymes inside the muscles then “leak out” into the blood.
 The levels of these enzymes can be measured with a blood test.

-The most common enzyme measured is called Creatinine Kinase (CK).
-CK is often very elevated in people with myositis, ranging from the 1000’s to 10,000’s.
-In 5% of patients the CK can actually be normal.
+The most common enzyme measured is called Creatine Kinase (CK).
+Creatine Kinase is often very elevated in people with myositis, ranging from the 1000’s to 10,000’s.
+In 5% of patients the Creatine Kinase can actually be normal.

-Other muscle enzymes including AST, ALT, LDH, and aldolase can also be measured.
+Other muscle enzymes including Aspartate Aminotransferase, Alanine Aminotransferase, Lactate Dehydrogenase, and Aldolase can also be measured.
 These are also often elevated.

 Looking for antibodies against muscles: The second type of blood tests look to see if the body is producing antibodies against the muscles.
 Common antibodies tested for include Anti-Nuclear Antibody (ANA) Test and the Extractable Nuclear Antigen (ENA) Panel.

-Looking for muscle inflammation: An Electromyography (EMG) test can determine whether the muscles are inflamed (which could be PM or DM) or if there is something else causing them to break down and weaken.
+Looking for muscle inflammation: An Electromyography (EMG) test can determine whether the muscles are inflamed (which could be Dermatomyositis or Polymyositis ) or if there is something else causing them to break down and weaken.
 During an EMG test, small needles are inserted to test the muscles.

 Common Tests to Screen for Cancer